brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 19 bht.md

 # Ephesians 4:19 Commentary Help Text

 ## BHT:
-Those who are past feeling have become completely hardened in their sin, without any sense of guilt or shame.
-This state of being is the result of a gradual process of heart-hardening, where their consciences are seared and they are blinded to the consequences of their actions.
-They willingly give themselves over to their sinful desires, lacking any self-control or restraint.
-Their pursuit of these desires is marked by greediness and a disregard for the moral boundaries that should guide their behavior.
+The individuals being described here have undergone a process of hardening in sin that has led to a state of being completely devoid of moral sensitivity.
+They have reached a point where they no longer experience the pain or conviction that comes from a guilty conscience.
+As a consequence, they have become indifferent to the consequences of their sinful actions, living a life driven by an insatiable desire for more and more sin.
+This uncontrolled pursuit of all forms of impurity and debauchery reveals their utter lack of restraint and disregard for moral boundaries.

 ## Choicest Commentary Quotes:
 ### Henry Alford: